 Hydra is a lightweight vocabulary to create hypermedia-driven Web APIs.
 By specifying a number of concepts commonly used in Web APIs it enables the creation of generic API clients.

 To participate in the development of this specification, please join the Hydra W3C Community Group.
-If you want to suggest a feature or discuss one, you should send a mail to the [email protected] mailing list.
-Specification bugs and issues should be reported in the issue tracker.
+If you have questions, want to suggest a feature, or raise an issue, please send a mail to the [email protected] mailing list.

 Coping with the ever-increasing amount of data becomes increasingly challenging.
 To alleviate the information overload put on people, systems are progressively being connected directly to each other.
 They exchange, analyze, and manipulate humongous amounts of data without any human interaction.
 Most current solutions, however, do not exploit the whole potential of the architecture of the World Wide Web and completely ignore the possibilities offered by Linked Data technologies.